openebs/community/wip/VISION.md

 ---

 ## Values
-The OpenEBS project and its leadership embrace the values of CNCF: [https://github.com/kubernetes/community/blob/master/values.md](https://github.com/kubernetes/community/blob/master/values.md)
+The OpenEBS project and its leadership embrace the [values of CNCF](https://github.com/kubernetes/community/blob/master/values.md)

 ## Restraints
 OpenEBS is a self-governing project, and operates within the following restraints: